sielerjm/michaelsielerblog/posts/SciWr_W2.rst

 1. "Data are" not "Data is"

    - There word data is plural

 2. Affect (verb) vs. effect (noun)
 3. "Compared to" vs. "compared with"

    - Compare to: to point out similarities between different things
    - Compare with: to point out differences between similar things

 4. That vs. which

-  - "That" is the restrictive (defining) pronoun
+   - "That" is the restrictive (defining) pronoun.
+The essential clause cannot be eliminated without changing the meaning of the sentence.

      - "The vial that contained her RNA was lost

-  - "Which" is the nonrestrictive (non-defining) pronoun
+   - "Which" is the nonrestrictive (non-defining) pronoun.
+The non-essential clause can be eliminated without altering the basic meaning of the sentence (and must be set off by commas).

      - "The vial, which contained her RNA, was lost"

+   - Other disorders that have been found to co-occur with diabetes include heart disease and foot problems.